sdbrody/crosserville-toolkit/README.md

 ## Installation

-The extension is currently pending review, and will then be available on the Chrome Webstore.
+The extension is available on the Chrome Webstore [here](https://chrome.google.com/webstore/detail/crosserville-toolkit-exte/lkdmhfbidanmcfienlmnidofkbihnjkl).

 You can also install it directly from this source, by following these steps:
 - Click the green '<> Code' button, and choose 'Download ZIP' from the bottom of the 'Local' tab.